What is Spread the Warmth

 The cold puts more pressure on our hearts and circulatory systems

 The cold can increase the risk of a heart attack or stroke, as well as hypothermia.
-If you suspect yourself, or another, is experiencing any of these, call 999 immediately, or 112 from a mobile.
+If you suspect yourself, or somebody else, is experiencing any of these, call 999 immediately, or 112 from a mobile.

 Remember, for a Stroke, think FAST